wafrizzell/mavenfuzzyfactory_project/README.md

 ```

 <img alt="Query result for question 6e" src="02_Images/Question_6e.png">
-0.0406 - 0.0318 = 0.0088
-There is a 0.0088 increase in conv_rate with /lander-1 compared to /home
+The results of 0.0406 - 0.0318 = 0.0088.
+There is a 0.0088 increase in the conversion rate with the '/lander-1' compared to the '/home' landing page.

-Find last pageview for gsearch nonbrand where traffic was sent to '/home'
+Next, we will find the last pageview for Gsearch nonbrand where the traffic was sent to '/home' landing page.

 ```
 SELECT